 Audio and Visual

-Overall, the production quality on the ProForm Vue isn’t bad.
+Overall, the production quality of the ProForm Vue isn’t bad.
 I can’t say it’s as good as Tonal, Tempo Studio, or the MIRROR, but it’s not terrible.
 I ran into some minor issues, such as the touchscreen lagging at times and being a bit buggy.
 But I ran into those same things with higher-end workout mirrors including Tempo.

 The display is full HD (1080px).
 It’s not 4K, but it’s still good.
 The speakers could be stronger.

-The iFit classes are spectacularly well-done. iFit has long been one of my favorite fitness streaming apps because of the production quality and variety of workout class types.
+The iFIT classes are spectacularly well done. iFIT has long been one of my favorite fitness streaming apps because of the production quality and variety of workout class types.

-During use, it did feel alot like I was using an iPad, which I think for many would be a better value when combined with an iFit membership.
+During use, it did feel a lot like I was using an iPad, which I think for many would be a better value when combined with an iFIT membership.

 Tech Specs